Sérgio Mendes and Brasil ’66: selected recordings, 1966 to 1970

 Goin’ Out of My Head (Teddy Randazzo, Bobby Weinstein) – Herb Alpert Presents – 1966

-The group appears on The Hollywood Palace, season 5, episode 13.
-Airing 12 December 1967, the episode is hosted by Herb Alpert.
-Musical performers include Herb Alpert & the Tijuana Brass, Burt Bacharach, Wes Montgomery, Tommy Boyce & Bobby Hart, Liza Minelli, and The Baja Marimba Band.
+The episode is hosted by Herb Alpert.
+Musical performers include Herb Alpert & the Tijuana Brass, Burt Bacharach, Wes Montgomery, Tommy Boyce & Bobby Hart, Liza Minnelli, and The Baja Marimba Band.

 .